jonnor/ESC-CNN-microcontroller/report/report.md

 -->

-In a practical deployment of on-sensor classification, it is still desirable to be able to collect *some* data for evaluation of performance and further training.
+In a practical deployment of on-sensor classification, it is still desirable to collect *some* data for evaluation of performance and further training.
 This could be sampled at random.
-But could it be more effective to use some sort of adaptive sampling, possibly Active Learning?
+But can an on-sensor implementation Active Learning[@ActiveLearningSonyc][@SemiSupervisedActiveLearning] make this process more efficient?

 <!--
 Normally such training and evaluation data is transferred as raw PCM audio,